-10.4 Section 3(2) of the Act authorises the interception of a communication if either the sender or intended recipient of the communication has consented to its interception, and directed surveillance by means of that interception has been authorised under Part II of the Act or authorised under The Regulation of Investigatory Powers (Scotland) Act 2000 (RIPSA).
-Further details can be found in chapter 2 of the Covert Surveillance Code of Practice and in chapter 3 of the Covert Human Intelligence Sources Code of Practice, or their RIPSA equivalents.
+10.4 Section 3(2) of the Act authorises the interception of a communication if either the sender or intended recipient of the communication has consented to its interception, and directed surveillance by means of that interception has been authorised under Part II of the Act.
+Further details can be found in chapter 4 of the Covert Surveillance Code of Practice and in chapter 2 of the Covert Human Intelligence Sources Code of Practice.